 Rosemary and Garlic Gluten Free Dumplings

 1/4 cup arrowroot flour

-2 tbsp butter, ghee or palm shortening (as tolerated)
+2 tablespoons butter, ghee or palm shortening (as tolerated)

-1/4 tsp fresh finely chopped rosemary (or another 1/4 tsp Herbs de Provence if you don’t have fresh rosemary)
+1/4 teaspoon fresh finely chopped rosemary (or another 1/4 tsp Herbs de Provence if you don’t have fresh rosemary)